AleoNet/welcome/documentation/guides/wallets/00_universal_wallet_adapter.md

 sidebar_label: Universal Wallet Adapter
 ---

 While different wallets provide their own adapter SDKs, applications typically want to support multiple wallets to give users flexibility in choosing their preferred wallet.
-The Aleo community has developed a universal wallet adapter hosted [here](https://github.com/arcane-finance-defi/aleo-wallet-adapters), which is largely based on [Demox Labs' Leo Wallet Adapter](https://docs.leo.app/aleo-wallet-adapter).
+The Aleo community has developed an universal wallet adapter that is hosted [here](https://github.com/arcane-finance-defi/aleo-wallet-adapters), which is largely based on [Demox Labs' Leo Wallet Adapter](https://docs.leo.app/aleo-wallet-adapter).

 This guide demonstrates how to implement the universal wallet adapter in React applications.